siddharth4096/iris-neural-network-app/README.md

 node server.js
 ```

-Make sure your MySQL server is running and the schema is created.
+Make sure MySQL server is running and the schema is created.

 ---